 FACTBOX-New coronavirus outbreak spreads in China

-Chinese authorities and the World Health Organization (WHO) say a new strain of coronavirus is behind the outbreak of pneumonia in the central city of Wuhan that has now spread to other parts of the country.
+A new virus outbreak in the city of Wuhan has spread to other parts of China, with six people confirmed dead, to the alarm of global health authorities and financial markets.

-Some experts say the strain may not be as deadly as some other strains of coronavirus such as Severe Acute Respiratory Syndrome, which killed nearly 800 people worldwide during a 2002/03 outbreak that also originated from China.
-Little is known about the new virus, including its origin, but health authorities have confirmed human-to-human transmission.
+Little is known about the coronavirus strain, though human-to-human transmission has been confirmed.
+Some experts say it may not be as deadly as some other coronavirus such as Severe Acute Respiratory Syndrome (SARS), which killed nearly 800 people worldwide during a 2002/03 outbreak that also originated from China.
+KNOWN CASES

+Authorities have reported six deaths, all in Wuhan city, among more than 300 confirmed cases in China, mostly in the same area.
+There have been five cases in the national capital Beijing.

+Symptoms include fever, coughing and difficulty breathing.
+Beyond China, Thailand has reported two cases and South Korea one, all involving Chinese travellers from Wuhan.

 Chinese health authorities are still trying to determine the origin of the virus, which has been linked to a seafood market in Wuhan.
 They have confirmed human-to-human transmission and that 15 medical staff in the country have been infected.
 The WHO says an animal source appears most likely to be the primary source of the outbreak.